drBenway/pixi-vn-wiki/start/interface-react.md

-# React Interface
+# React UI

 <img src="https://firebasestorage.googleapis.com/v0/b/pixi-vn.appspot.com/o/public%2Freact-logo.png?alt=media" alt="drawing" width="200" style="margin-top: 10px;" />

 [React](https://react.dev/) is the library for web and native user interfaces.
 Build user interfaces out of individual pieces called components written in JavaScript.

-## How add React Interface to Pixi’VN?
+## How add React UI to Pixi’VN?

-To add a React Interface to Pixi’VN, you need to create a new React application and add it to the HTML layout of the Pixi’VN application.
+To add a React UI to Pixi’VN, you need to create a new React application and add it to the HTML layout of the Pixi’VN application.

 ```tsx
 // main.tsx